keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

-* If your blog has graphics, screen shots, YAML files, etc. that will be included, create an `assets` subdirectory for those files in a subdirectory that has the same name as the root name of your .md file.
+* If your blog has graphics, screen shots, YAML files, etc. that will be included, create a subdirectory that has the same name as the name of your .md file.
-  For example, if your source file is named `myblog.md` (which is not actually detailed enough to be a good file name), you need to create a myblog/assets subdirectory.
+  For example, if your source file is named `myblog.md` (which is not actually detailed enough to be a good file name), you need to create a myblog subdirectory.
+  Then create an `assets` subdirectory to that sub-directory and put any assets you want to reference in that newly created subdirectory.

 * Follow the instructions in
   [Blog front matter](#blog-front-matter)